EldanGS/data_science_snippets/README.md

 # Data Science Snippets

-This data science cheatsheet is a step-by-step data analysis guide for noobies.
+This data science cheatsheet is a step-by-step data analysis guide for newbies.

 ## Authors